 Veliko Tarnovo is located in the central part of Northern Bulgaria.
 The Municipality of the same name, which is also the centre of Veliko Tarnovo Region, consists of 89 settlements.
 Today, Tarnovo is the 15th biggest city in the country and undoubtedly one of the most beautiful and visited in Bulgaria.
-Tarnovo is the third capital of the Bulgarian state (from 1187 to 1393).
+Tarnovo is the third capital of the Bulgarian Kingdom (from 1187 to 1393).
 At the time of its medieval boom, the city played an important role on the European economic and political scene.

 Address: 5000 Veliko Tarnovo, 2 Mayka Balgariya Square

 Agriculture is one of the priority sectors that has a traditionally important place for the economy at national and regional level.
 Plant growing as a major sub-sector is widely spread in the region, which has a favourable influence on the other element of the sector - animal breeding.
 The Municipality shows a permanent trend of increase in the share of the private sector, as opposed to the state and municipal sectors.
 This implies the need of efforts by all structures for the development of small and medium-sized enterprises, promotion of local entrepreneurship, strengthening of the private sector by raising awareness and improving the skills and the qualification of workers in the sector.
 The City and the Municipality are also developing as a tourist destination.
 Veliko Tarnovo is the most visited Bulgarian city from both Bulgarians and foreigners.
 In recent years, the number of tourists from Germany, France, England, Israel, the Netherlands, the United States, the Scandinavian countries and Japan, who have visited the Veliko Tarnovo region, has grown.
-Hunting tourism in the region is traditionally strong and well developed.
-The hunting fields in the area are managed mainly by hunting and fishing companies.
+Hunting tourism in the region is traditionally strong, with hunting fields in the area being managed mainly by hunting and fishing companies.

 Tsarevets Architectural and Museum Reserve